 A DC motor can be also operated by a supply voltage directly connected to the +/- cable of the motor (without any controller in between).
 In this case it has to be ensured that the supplied voltage does not result in a motor shaft speed (= approx. 'supply voltage' x 'speed constant) which exceeds the motor's "Max. speed" rating.

-If the "Max. speed" is exceeded, the motor's life expectance can be strongly reduced or even damaged quite fast (e.g. by an internal bearing or winding damage).
+If the "Max. speed" is exceeded, the service life of the motor is reduced.
+If the speeds are far too high, the motor can also be damaged (e.g. by an internal bearing or winding damage).